dbajuliano/Learning-Java-Android-Studio-libGDX/README.md

 I am also love open-source software and I give back to the community as much as I can.

 # :copyright: License

+- All rights reserved to Geek Academy written by Daniel Ciolfi on the course developing android game with libGDX.

 - [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)